stephanenicolas/RoboDemo/README.md

 ----------------

 The base class for DemoActivity is based on `android.app.Activity`.
-Unfortunately, this can't cover all inheritance cases for projects base on ActionBarSherlock or RoboGuice or a custom Activity base class per project.
+Unfortunately, this can't cover all inheritance cases for projects based on ActionBarSherlock or RoboGuice or a custom Activity base class per project.

 In that case, we recommend using all classes from the library as well but rewrite your own `DemoActivity` changing only its super class.